Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/testing.md

 ![responsiveness](Readme_images/Footer.JPG)

 As we can see the website responds effectively in all devices.
-However, in the desktop version theres is an undesired right-margin in the landing page which still need to be investigated in order to be removed
 ## Bugs ##

 ### Bug 1. ###
-- There is a right margin that cant be removed in the sections that contains the carousel from boostrap.
+- There was a right margin that could not be removed in the sections that contains the carousel from boostrap.
+  - I had to remove this carousel in order to get rid of the margin.

 ### Bug 2. ###
-- When restricting the google API my map does not work
+- When restricting the google API my map does not work.

 ### Bug 3. ###
-- In devices  with a width smaller than 780px, the user need to zoon the screen out in order to fit the size of the image to the screen.
+- In devices  with a width smaller than 780px, the user needed to zoon the screen out in order to fit the size of the image to the screen.
+  - After having removed the carousel from the landing page the size of the whole site was adjusted.

+### Bug 4. ###
+- When placing the emailjs function in the scripts.js file, the email shows an error.
+  - Following the emailjs documentation the emailjs function "type="text/javascript"> (function () {
+      emailjs.init("user_EbLvG3iACRgi6RcDBExzK");
+    })();"  has to come in the html file in order to make it work.

+### Bug 5. ###
+- When working with the emailjs i could not manage to get a confirmation alert.
+  - I replaced "console.log("SUCCESS", response);" for "alert("Email sent successfully!"

 ## Testing users' stories ##
 ### As a guest I want to: